jenncash29/jenncash29/README.md

 ### About Me:
 - Data analyst with 15 years of real estate / mortgage experience
 - Team player with a can-do attitude
-- Closed on over 800 residential mortgage loans with an approximate value of $250M throughout career as a mortgage loan officer
+- Closed over 800 residential mortgage loans with an approximate value of $250M throughout career as a mortgage loan officer
 - When I am not analyzing data or building dashboards, you can find my dogs and I hiking a trail
 ____________________________________________________________________________________
 ### Technologies and Tools (always eager to learn and expand):